Archive Ultimate Guide for Choosing the Best Parental Control App in 2023

 Windows Parental Controls

 Windows parental controls started on Windows 10 and are also present on Windows 11.
 The features offered are great when it comes to Windows devices but they’re quite lackluster when used on non-Windows devices.
-Though, they’re a great choice to restrict apps and games based on age rating on your child’s Xbox gaming console.
-The parental controls on Windows work on multiple brands of laptops such as Dell, and ASUS (ASUS tablets run on Android, so check out below to find out more).
+However, they’re a great choice to restrict apps and games based on age rating on your child’s Xbox gaming console.
+The parental controls on Windows work on multiple brands of laptops such as Dell and ASUS (ASUS tablets run on Android, so check out below to find out more).

 MacBook Parental Controls